 Exiling the "Hellenist" followers of Jesus from Jerusalem helped spread Christianity.
 Peter and his group traveled from one Jewish community to another in cities along the coast of the eastern Mediterranean Sea.
 They proselytized with greater zeal than did the Jews in Jerusalem.
-They experienced hostility from their fellow Jews, and occasionally violence, but in the Jewish communities of these cities the number of believers in Jesus as the Messiah grew.
+They experienced hostility from their fellow Jews, and occasionally violence, but in the Jewish communities of these cities the number of believers in Jesus as the Messiah increased.

 Judaic authorities in Jerusalem were concerned about the obedience of Jews everywhere, and they saw the followers of Jesus outside of Palestine as a threat to Judaism.
 They sent agents to check on the movement.
 One of their agents was a man named Saul, the son of a Jewish Roman citizen from the city of Tarsus, on the coast of Cilicia, a man to be known by his Christian name: Paul.
 Paul had studied Judaic law in Jerusalem.
-He had become a Pharisee and devoted to the pharisaic belief in a Jewish nation being made holy by its people's strict observance of God's laws.
+He had become a Pharisee and was devoted to the pharisaic belief in a Jewish nation being made holy by its people's strict observance of God's laws.
 The Pharisees sent Paul from Jerusalem to Damascus to observe the followers of Jesus there.
 According to the New Testament (Acts 9:3-4), on his way he was blinded by light and had a vision of Jesus asking him "Why persecutest thou me?"
 Paul arrived in Damascus still blinded.
 A follower of Jesus found him, converted him, and Paul's eyesight returned.
 Then Paul spent thirteen years studying the teachings of Jesus, and some of these years he spent in a desert retreat with other followers.

 Among the Jews in various cities around the Mediterranean were gentiles who were attracted to the unique Jewish meeting place – the synagogue.
 Those spreading the news about Jesus were gathering followers not only among their fellow Jews but also among these gentiles, and this presented a problem for the followers of Jesus.
 The gentiles were uncircumcised, and they did not follow Judaism's dietary laws.
 The question arose among the followers of Jesus whether they ought to share meals with the gentiles and whether uncircumcised men could become followers of Jesus.
-In the year 50 a conference gathered to decide the matter, and Paul joined those who wanted it easier to admit gentiles to their number.
+In the year 50, a conference gathered to decide the matter, and Paul joined those who wanted it easier to admit gentiles to their number.
 He argued that the core of their beliefs was not Judaic law but the sacrifice of Jesus and their faith in Jesus.
 The conference reached a compromise: circumcision would not be required for membership in their communities, but all those who wished to be recognized as followers would be required to follow other Judaic laws.

-Those who had sided with compromise continued to proclaim that Jesus was the Messiah, that Jesus was a caring martyr, that Jesus would return either in their lifetime or soon after, and that with his next appearance would come everlasting life, relieving them of their hardships and sufferings.
+Those who had sided with compromise continued to proclaim that Jesus was the Messiah, that Jesus was a caring sacrificial martyr, that Jesus would return either in their lifetime or soon after, and that with his next appearance would come everlasting life, relieving them of their hardships and sufferings.
 It was a joyful message of love, hope and equality for the poor, and it had more appeal than asking one to worship the distant gods of Greek or Roman mythology or the bull god of Mithraism.

 It was mainly among the urban poor that the evangelists found their recruits.
 The movement's evangelists told the poor that they did not need what they did not have: riches and education.
 "Do not love the world nor the thing of the world" wrote the apostle John.
 Great possessions, he said were obstacles to entry into heaven.
-Paul, in a letter to the evangelist Timothy, supported this view, claiming that "...love of money is a root of all sorts of evil."
-(Timothy 6:10) Paul proclaimed that the wisdom of the world was made foolish by God.
+Paul, in a letter to the evangelist Timothy, supported this view, claiming that "...love of money is a root of all sorts of evil." note16 Paul proclaimed that the wisdom of the world was made foolish by God.
 He told his listeners merely to feel, to have faith, to surrender themselves to Jesus.

 In keeping with what was believed to be the teachings of Jesus, converts were asked to surrender their property to a common fund and to live communally.
 The congregations of various communities took care of followers arriving from other areas, and they were instructed to look after the widows, orphans, sick and disabled among them.
-"We who are strong" said Paul, "ought to bear the weaknesses of those without strength and not just please ourselves."
-Paul's message was compatible with Stoic concepts that he had grown up with in his hometown of Tarsus.
+"We who are strong," said Paul, "ought to bear the weaknesses of those without strength and not just please ourselves."
+Paul's message was compatible with the Hellenistic Stoic concepts that he had grown up with in his hometown of Tarsus.
 Paul proclaimed that the followers of Jesus should be honest, free of double dealing and falsehood.
 In keeping with Judaic law, Paul and his colleagues proclaimed that sex outside of marriage was forbidden.
-There had been criticism and rumors of wanton behavior of the Christians, and Paul said "By doing right you silence the ignorance of foolish men."
-He said, "Let us behave properly as in the day, not in carousing and drunkenness, not in sexual promiscuity and sensuality, not in strife and jealousy."
-(Romans 13:13) Paul advised his fellow Christians to obey state law, and he spoke of the Roman Empire as having been the work of God.
-"Let every person," he wrote, "be in subjection to the governing authorities, for there is no authority except from God, and those which exist are established by God."
-(Romans 13:1) In this he was supported by the apostle Peter, who wrote: "Submit yourself to every institution."
+There had been criticism and rumors of wanton behavior of the Christians, and Paul said, "By doing right you silence the ignorance of foolish men."
+He said, "Let us behave properly as in the day, not in carousing and drunkenness, not in sexual promiscuity and sensuality, not in strife and jealousy." note17 Paul advised his fellow Christians to obey state law, and he spoke of the Roman Empire as having been the work of God.
+"Let every person," he wrote, "be in subjection to the governing authorities, for there is no authority except from God, and those which exist are established by God." note18 In this he was supported by the apostle Peter, who wrote: "Submit yourself to every institution."

 Paul and his fellow Christians believed that with the approach of the Second Coming of Jesus and a new world there was no need to change the institutions of the present world, and their accommodation with these institutions included an accommodation with slavery.
 The Christians saw recourse for slaves in Jesus and impending Armageddon.
 They saw slaves as equal to freemen.
 And Paul said, "Slaves, in all things obey those who are your masters on earth, with sincerity of heart, fearing the Lord."
 According to Paul, a slave who accepted Jesus became "the Lord's freedman" and a free man who accepted Christ became "the Lord's slave."

-Copyright © 2009-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.